shawnzhang12/corpus/content/BJJ&Grappling/Escapes.md

 5. Look over one side and hip bump them 45 degrees to one side
 6. Get ready to start passing if they don't close guard

+### Mount to Back

+1. If they have one arm to the side, arm around and gift wrap
+2. One leg across back, other heel into ribs
+3. Turn on one butt cheek and try to land upright with BOTH hooks in
+4. Keep hips aligned, seat beat into fast RNCs